 If we’ve never been allowed to experience our full range of emotions, we might learn to suppress them.
 And what happens when we stuff down our emotions?
 We are unable to “let go” of things – they keep piling on.

-For everyone, it’s helpful to one, know they are feeling anger.
-Two, to know that it’s NORMAL to be angry.
-And three, to find ways to express that anger in a way that’s healthy.
+It’s helpful for everyone to know they are feeling anger, to know that it’s normal to be angry, and to find ways to express that anger in a healthy way.

 The same example can be used for all heavy emotions that block our ability to enjoy life’s gifts.

 Becoming emotionally aware and resilient takes immense patience and practice.
 And I would love to hold a safe space for you to meet your emotions and develop the ability to move from emotional living to grateful living!
-You can apply for 1:1 coaching with me using this form, and we can explore what healing together looks like.
+You can learn more about that here.

 Tip #5 – Write about it.